phamnamkhanh/data_cleaning_project/README.md

 1) run_analysis.R : contain the code for performing the analysis;

-2) \test: folder contains the testing data

-3) \traing: folder contains the training data

-4) activity_labels.txt: name of the activities

-5) features.txt: list of features in original data set

-6) features_info.txt: description of features in the original data set

-7) project.txt: the final tidy data set of this project
+2) project.txt: the final tidy data set of this project

-8) README.md: this file
+3) README.md: this file

-9) README.txt: original readme file

-10) code_book.txt: description of the features in the final data set.
+4) code_book.txt: description of the features in the final data set.

 ## Execution of run_analysis.R
+First of all, we need to copy the run_analysis.R into the folder of the data source ( inside folder "\UCI HAR Dataset"; same level as folders "\test" and "\train").

+Run the analysis file, the final tidy data set is written to file " project.txt"

 The analysis procedure are commented in the run_analysis.R file with the step's index relevant to the following descriptions: